This blog is about how disability sport has impacted on my life.

 But both the team and I did our utmost to go with a bang and to try and finish with a medal at the 2009 World Championships in Poznan, Poland.
 But it turned out not to be, the boat, however, went under the previous world best time, scant consolation when you have been beaten by 4 other crews on the day.

-We go full circle again but this time I was in my final year of my Sports Science degree at Swansea University, I was wanting to solely concentrate on my degree and possibly dabble with the sport at the university to keep me sain.
+We go full circle again but this time I was in the final year of my Sports Science degree at Swansea University, I was wanting to solely concentrate on my degree and possibly dabble with the sport at the university to keep me sain.
 With the London Paralympics only 3 years away at this point, I’m asked would I give sitting volleyball a go.
 I’m 100% certain now looking back at it, that subconsciously I never wanted to put my sport on hold until I finished my degree.

 It was a bit more of a waiting game with volleyball than had been the case with rowing.
 However, to my surprise at the time, I receive an unexpected call-up to the World Championships in Edmund, Oklahoma.
 I jumped at another opportunity to represent my country, then the team were looking at going full time and being based at Roehampton University in London.